Avnet/Fujikura-beamforming/README.md

 __Figure 13 – Test setup overview__

 ### 5.3.1 Ethernet Connections<a name="ethernet-connections"></a>
 From the host PC, digital control for the ZCU208 and the Fujikura PAAM is done via Ethernet.
+An Ethernet switch is required so that the connected devices will be on the same sub-net.
-As per the [diagram above](#figure-11–setup-overview), connect the following to an Ethernet Switch:
+As per the [diagram above](#figure-11–setup-overview), connect the following to an Ethernet switch:
 - your PC
 - the ZCU208 - see connector (3) in [Figure 5](#figure-5-amd-zcu208-development-board)
 - the Fujikura Type-C PAAM EVB, using J1 on the MicroZed SOM